 You can send pictures and audio recordings in MMS messages.
+You cannot send videos.

 - 1 From the media center, scroll to or select the item you want to include in a message. - 2 Press under Send.
 If you scroll to or select an item that cannot be sent in an MMS message, Send is not one of your options. - 3 Create and send the message.
 The item you selected is automatically included as an attachment.